dovu93/Intro-to-FinTech/README.md

 * How is the company funded?
 How much funding have they received?

-  * Initially they were being funded by alumnis. (i) Since then they have gotten investors.
+  * Initially they were being funded by alumnus. (i) Since then they have gotten investors.
 They have raised a total of $2.5 Billion through 14 rounds of investments. (ii)

 ## Business Activities: